 4. Exclusive Codes

-Many luxury skincare and beauty brands worry that offering discounts and coupon codes on their line of products may have a negative impact on the perception of their brand.
+Many luxury skincare and beauty brands worry that offering discounts and voucher codes on their line of products may have a negative impact on the perception of their brand.
 A viable solution many beauty brands leverage is to provide their affiliate partners with exclusive codes, specifically ones that target—and can only be redeemed by—new customers.

 Not only can this strategic approach help prevent various affiliates from posting all types of discounts and promotions of a brands' products on their site, but having an exclusive code to use in their marketing efforts is also likely to motivate these affiliate partners to clean up their sites and only promote live, high-value offers.